Iomote/iomote-app-starterkit/README.md

 This app is intendend for evaulating the starter kit hardware and basic communication with MyMote Cloud.

 ### Required libraries
+>If you did not installed the Iomote X400 packets for Arduino IDE, we suggest you to follow the [Getting Started](https://github.com/Iomote/iomote-app-gettingstarted) example README to get the Arduino environment up-and-running for Iomote X400 development.

 The app requires the following libraries:

 * SmartEverything HTS221 by Seve (tested Version: 1.1.2)